Last Updated on: 4th September 2023, 02:58 pm

 Hermit crabs can eat store-bought turtle food because they’ll eat almost anything.
 However, turtle food is manufactured for turtles, so it may not contain the necessary nutrients that hermit crabs need.

 If you feed turtle food to hermit crabs, it shouldn’t be their sole source of nutrition.
-They should eat the pellet food designed for hermit crabs and supplemental foods.

 Do Hermit Crabs and Turtles Get Along?